eddyerburgh/data-structures-in-practice/content/posts/linked-lists.md

 For example, when DOOM 3 was rewritten to run at 60FPS, the developers identified the use of linked lists as a major performance issue (see [the DOOM 3 technical note](http://fabiensanglard.net/doom3_documentation/DOOM-3-BFG-Technical-Note.pdf) for details).

-Despite performance issues, linked lists are a common data structure in C programs.
-They are good at representing variable length data, and they're easy to implement.
+Despite potential performance performance issues, linked lists are a common data structure in C programs.
+They are good at representing variable-length data and they are simple to implement (which goes a long way in C!).

 The next blog post will look at a variation of linked lists—intrusive linked lists—and how they are used in Linux.